flapjack/omnibus-flapjack/README.md

 bundle exec rake build
 ```

+### Testing Packages

+The test task starts up a docker instance with a pristine copy of the distribution, installs the package given, and runs Serverspec against it.

+The following environment variable is required:

+- `PACKAGE_FILE` - the filename of the package file you've just built and want to publish.
+This is assumed to be in omnibus-flapjack/pkg (which is where the Rakefile build puts it)

+### Build and Test

+The rake task `build_and_test` just calls the `build` and `test` rake tasks sequentially.
+You don't need to set the `PACKAGE_FILE` environment variable however, as the package meta data is already determined.

 ### Build and Publish

-The rake task `build_and_publish` just calls the `build` and `publish` rake tasks sequentially.
+The rake task `build_and_publish` just calls the `build`, `test` and `publish` rake tasks sequentially.
 You don't need to set the `PACKAGE_FILE` environment variable however, as the package meta data is already determined.

 The environment variables are as per the `build` rake task.